 In the last three months I had the chance to play with a very expensive dog toy.
 The CleverPet is a connected pet toy that dispenses treats as your pet becomes used to playing a Simple Simon-style game using a touchpad and lights.
 The idea is compelling, especially for those with smart, bored dogs who otherwise turn to destroying shoes or homes when their owner is away.
+Aggression in dogs is natural but if it is not honed properly then it could present you with issues.
+For example, it is not uncommon for dogs to attack and bite other members of the public, a dog bite injury lawyer would be able to tell you that.
 Some dogs can get increasingly agitated and erratic in their behaviour when their owner leaves them for an extended period of time.
 This can sometimes lead to the dog attempting to run away.
 Just like us, dogs need looking after too.
 This can be done in many ways.
 From god grooming to letting them play with their favourite toys, companies like PuppyWire will help give you the advice you need in order to keep your dog happy and comfortable.
 However, by investing in something like an electric dog fence, you can ensure your dogs safety and control their behaviour to an extent so that they don’t do anything too silly before you return to them.

 At $300 the CleverPet is expensive, but people spend a ton of money on their dogs already, so I’m not sure the price tag will stop people intent on giving it a chance.
 But there are a few drawbacks.
 The biggest ones are; the toy is loud and not every dog is going to manage to figure it out.
 You can currently buy a refurbished device for $249.